machinfc/supplemantary_material/README.md

 ## Thesis: Morphometric Analysis of Granular Impact Craters through Time-of-Flight Cameras.
 Depth Prediction Model and Lateral Opening Mechanisms
 This repository contains the supplementary material for the thesis of the Institutional Doctorate Program in Materials Engineering and Science (DICIM).

+### General Description
+Videos at 960fps correspond to loosely, compacted and solid impact surfaces from a height of 20 meters, showcasing deeper penetration and a better transfer of vertical to horizontal momentum as compaction is increased.

+Images showing the process of ejection for loosely, compacted and solid impact surfaces at different times.

+Gif files illustrates impacts on loosely, compacted and solid surfaces in differential images corresponding to the videos files.
 ### Description of Videos
 All impacts shown in this material occur at a free fall height of 20 m.
 - **`loosely_01.gif`**: Represents the projectile impact on a fluidized surface in a sequence of differential images.